The Beginner's Guide To Contouring

 There’s no way that you work in the beauty industry and you haven’t heard about contouring.
-The way to give your face all natural shaded look, and flawless shape, that’s currently all the rage.
+The way to give your face an all-natural shaded look, and flawless shape, that’s currently all the rage.
 Also, we know you probably have at least one friend who takes makeup as a serious hobby and that one friend who can’t tell an eyeliner pencil from mascara.

 So, this post serves to help out the beginners to contouring.
 Plus, once you get the hang of contouring it will be an awesome thing to teach at your makeup parties!